epfl-ada/ada-2024-project-sickada/README.md

 - How does learning content evolve based on the location of creators?

 ## Dataset
 We will use [YouNiverse](https://zenodo.org/records/4650046) dataset, containing data about the content published on YouTube between May 2005 and October 2019.
-Since it is large we have extracted video metadata in batches as shown in `data_extraction.ipynb` and decided to avoid using comment metadata, thus handling much smaller amounts of data.
+Since it is large in size, we have extracted video metadata in batches as shown in `data_extraction.ipynb` and decided to avoid using comment metadata, thus handling much smaller amounts of data.

 The video metadata extracted corresponds to all videos listed as “Educational” by their creator: ~3.8M videos across ~25k channels.
 The category of the channel is not as relevant as it is determined by that of the 10 most recent videos.

 ### Complementary dataset
 We scraped the country of origin of ~25k channels through the YouTube data API v3.
-(Since deleted channels do not store this information we might attempt to complement this with scraping of the web archive of [socialblade](https://socialblade.com/), the actual website having a paid API.)
+(Since deleted channels do not store this information we might attempt to complement this with scraping of the [web archive](web.archive.org) of [socialblade](https://socialblade.com/), the actual website having a paid API.)

 ### Data Enrichment
 Using a LLM model, we classify educational videos into subcategories: